The Robert Sutherland Fellowships

 The Rector Norman McLeod Rogers Prize

 Established in memory of Norman Rogers (1894-1940), who held the Chair of Politics at Queen's from 1929 to 1935.
 Combining academic distinction with a commitment to public life, Mr. Rogers was elected M.P. for Kingston in 1935 and served subsequently as Minister of Labour.
 At the time of his death he was Canada's Minister of National Defence.
 Among his many accomplishments and honours, Mr. Rogers was selected as a Rhodes Scholar for Nova Scotia and from 1938 was Rector of Queen's.
 The prize is awarded to a graduating undergraduate or graduate student in the Departments of Political Studies, Economics, History, or the Public Administration program in the School of Policy Studies, who intends after completion of his or her studies to enter politics or the public service.
 A letter of application, with a current transcript and resume, should be submitted to the Associate University Registrar (Student Awards) by 1 February; no other material will be considered by the committee.
-Selection will be made by a committee chaired by the Head of Political Studies, and comprising the Heads of Economics and History and the Director of the School of Policy Studies and a representative of the Senate Committee on Scholarships and Student Aid, or their delegates.
+Selection will be made by a committee chaired by the Head of Political Studies, and comprising the Heads of Economics and History, the Director of the School of Policy Studies and a representative of the Senate Committee on Scholarships and Student Aid, or their delegates.
 The three top-ranked candidates will be interviewed by the Committee.
 Candidates interviewed should expect the focus of the interview will relate, directly or indirectly, to topics associated to the candidate's interest in public service and/or public policy issues.